 Our Stewardship Programs

-Our stewardship work involves completing high-quality trail and restoration projects with community volunteers, youth conservation corps crews, and RMFI's own Stewardship Crew.
+Our stewardship work involves completing high-quality trail and restoration projects with community stewardship volunteers, youth conservation corps crews, and RMFI's own Stewardship Crew.
 We complete projects all over Southern Colorado and only work on public lands to ensure our work impacts as many people as possible.

 Community Volunteer Opportunities

 The primary way that RMFI completes its on-the-ground stewardship work is by engaging community volunteers.
 We believe that the protection and restoration of our public lands relies on cultivating an ethic of public stewardship, environmental responsibility, and action.
-For this reason, RMFI runs hundreds of volunteer workdays each year for folks of varying skill levels and interests, including youth, adults, and small and large groups.Learn More About Volunteering
+For this reason, RMFI runs hundreds of stewardship days each year for folks of varying skill levels and interests, including youth, adults, and small and large groups.Learn More About Volunteering

 Creating employment opportunities